-The iConference, in collaboration with FUSE Labs of Microsoft Research, is pleased to announce the second iConference Social Media Expo.
+The iConference, in collaboration with FUSE Labs of Microsoft Research, is pleased to announce the third iConference Social Media Expo.
 The exposition is designed to showcase exceptional interdisciplinary research and development work from iSchool programs specializing in social media.
-Students are asked to form interdisciplinary teams of 3-5 students to conduct a specific research, design, development or community-engagement project.
-Each project should explore a technological solution to meeting a concrete need or opportunity around the theme of leveraging social media to foster a smarter society.
-See below for more detail on this year’s theme.
+Students are asked to form teams of 3-5 to conduct a specific research, design, development or community engagement project.
+Each project should explore a technological solution meeting a concrete need or opportunity around this year’s theme of government open data and social media.
+(See challenge description below.)

-- November 1, 2013: Faculty sponsors for participating student groups submit a one page Letter of Interest, see instructions below.
+- October 15, 2014: Faculty sponsors for participating student groups submit a one page Letter of Interest (instructions below).

-- December 2, 2013: Student groups submit 4 page abstracts with 3-5 minute videos summarizing their group projects.
+- December 15, 2014: Student groups submit 4-page abstracts with 3-5 minute videos summarizing their group projects.

 FUSE Labs as an R&D team would approach this problem with a combination of user research, design explorations, prototyping, real world deployments with usage analysis, or community engagement.
-We encourage you to answer this question with a similarly interdisciplinary approach – involving at least two of these various stages.
-Through a combination of design stages and methodologies, your team should provide a strong argument for an innovative solution to the stated problem.
+We encourage you to explore this space with a similarly interdisciplinary approach.

 We expect projects may incorporate user research, design, prototyping, and/or system evaluation around topics such as: